-I started this thing because I got fed up with frothing at the mouth at the stupidity of so much contemporary design, and decided that if I had to froth, then I might as well do it among like-minded friends.
+I started this thing because I got fed up with frothing at the mouth at the stupidity of so much contemporary design and policy, and decided that if I had to froth, then I might as well do it among like-minded friends.

-So if you have ever frothed, even a little bit, at products or services that seem to embody style at the expense of substance – form at the expense of function – then read on, share my outraged Harrumpf, and send me your own harrumps.
+So if you have ever frothed, even a little bit, at products, services that seem to embody style at the expense of substance, or policies that seem designed to fail or be counterproductive, then read on, share my outraged Harrumpf!, and send me your own harrumphs.

 There’d be little point in doing this, though, if it didn’t actively seek to improve design by finding examples of good design, and sharing them with the community.
 So please, when you spot something really well thought-out, drop me a line.